MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 # 1️⃣ Installing Your Tools and Getting the Workshop Files

+## 🔐 Security & Safety Guidelines
+- Only run commands provided in this workshop
+- Avoid copying commands from unknown websites
+- Do not use `sudo` unless instructed
+- All packages are installed from trusted sources (APT and PyPI)

+---

 ## 🚀 Let’s Get You Set Up

 Before we start building cool data projects, we need a few essential tools: